-might be the easiest DIY in the world, and it looks SO LOVELY!
+This might be the easiest DIY in the world, I’m not even sure I can call it a DIY.
+Plus, it looks SO LOVELY!
 The birch and succulent combination is my new obsession.
 I have this little baby in the corner of my home office so that each time I look up, I can see it.
 It makes me so happy.
 You only need TWO (count ’em 2!) supplies for this DIY, and the supplies themselves are literally the DIY, because there is only one step.
 Scroll down to learn how!

 -4.75″ wide x 9″ tall birch covered vase (I got mine at afloral.com)

 -large succulent (or plant) in a 4.75″ wide and 3.75″ tall plastic pot (Aczeb found me one in the flower district in NYC, but you might also check Amazon, your local florist, or Home Depot)